 Kedakrkantha is a famous trek that is mostly done during the winters.
 Lying at an altitude of 12,500 feet, Kedarkantha lies in the Uttarkashi region of Uttarakhand (North India) It is famous for its winter trails and snow and from here you can see the gorgeous ranges of the upper Himalayas.
 The trek takes three to four days mostly and there are many tour operators who undertake guided experiences there.
 Indeed, this one is one of the best treks in India.

 And once you are done, why don’t splurge on a luxurious retreat at the nearby Ananda In The Himalayas by The Romance Collection Hotels?
-Surely there aren’t many better ways to restore your body and mind after a challenging trek.
+Indeed there aren’t many better ways to restore your body and mind after a challenging trek.

 Kheerganga is a paradise for us Indians as well as Israelis.
 This is a paradise of green where most of the stoners come for grass and weed.
-But Kheerganga is not famous just for this, it has a hot spring etched right in the middle of high mountains.
+But Kheerganga is not famous just for this, it has a hot spring etched right in the middle of the high mountains.

 Camping was allowed earlier here, however, due to ecological imbalance the camps have been banned.
 So tourists mostly stay in Tosh instead, or come back to Kasol and stay here instead after experiencing the hot springs.
-The trek is fairly simple and the trails are well defined.
+The trek is fairly simple and the trails are well-defined.
 It takes about four hours to reach Kheerganga from Kasol.

 4. Dhankar Lake